jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

    of error; do the same in your derivations.

  - Your constraints or boundary values may be wrong.
-While the ConstraintMatrix and functions like VectorTools::interpolate_boundary_values are well enough tested that they are unlikely candidates for problems, you may have computed constraints wrongly if you collect them by hand (for example if you deal with periodic boundary conditions or similar) or you may have specified the wrong boundary indicator for a Dirichlet boundary condition.
-Again, the solution is to reduce the problem to the simplest one you can find (e.g. on the 1x1 or 2x2 mesh talked about above) and to ask the ConstraintMatrix to print its contents so that you can compare it by hand with your expectations.
+While the `AffineConstraints` class and functions like `VectorTools::interpolate_boundary_values()` are well enough tested that they are unlikely candidates for problems, you may have computed constraints wrongly if you collect them by hand (for example if you deal with periodic boundary conditions or similar) or you may have specified the wrong boundary indicator for a Dirichlet boundary condition.
+Again, the solution is to reduce the problem to the simplest one you can find (e.g. on the 1x1 or 2x2 mesh talked about above) and to ask the `AffineConstraints` object to print its contents so that you can compare it by hand with your expectations.

  - Your discretization might be wrong.
 Some equations require you to use